MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 	- Team chests
 	- Indestructible blocks under the flag.
 The minimum is 5x5 blocks in surface area.
 	- "Indestructible Barrier Glass" (`ctf_map:ind_glass`) around the edge of the world.
 	- "Indestructible Red Barrier Glass" (`ctf_map:ind_glass_red`) for the build-time wall.
-The setting to make it disappear upon the beginning of the match will be set at last when you will run `/ctf_map editor`.
+This will disappear once the match begins.
 	- "Indestructible Red Barrier Stone" (`ctf_map:ind_stone_red`) for underground build-time wall.
 This will turn to stone(`default:stone`) once the match begins.

 > "What about flags?," you may ask.
 Well, check the next section to see how to add them to your map.